funcai/funcai-php/Readme.md

  - Currently runs on linux with CPU support

 ### Todo
- - Add documentation on how to download efficientnet
+ - Fix path of libtensorflow.so in tf_singlefile.h
+ - Find a better way to download/host models
  - Check for memory leaks

 ### Development